pacocoursey/paco/posts/shared-hook-state-with-swr.md

 ### Solving with Context

-With React context, we typically lift the theme state to the highest level and `useContext` to read the value in our components:
+With React context, we typically lift the username state to the highest level and `useContext` to read the value in our components:

 ```js
 const UsernameContext = createContext()